 The Delaware SPCA was incorporated in 1873 in response to the mistreatment of livestock being led to market in the city of Wilmington.

 In the early 1970s, the Delaware SPCA Sussex Chapter was formally annexed, and the Georgetown shelter was opened on Aug.
 1, 1972.
 In the summer of 2017, the shelter was transferred to Brandywine Valley SPCA, which renovated and continues to operate the facility.

-In 2009, the society opened the Jane R. Haggard Spay/Neuter Clinic located at the organization’s headquarters in Newark.
-The clinic was the first of its kind in Delaware, providing high-volume, high-quality (HVHQ), low-cost spay/neuter services to the public and rescue groups.
+In 2009, the society opened the Jane R. Haggard Spay/Neuter Clinic — the first of its kind in Delaware — providing high-volume, high-quality (HVHQ), low-cost spay/neuter services to the public and rescue groups.

 In early 2010, in keeping with the commitment to end pet overpopulation, a new spay/neuter van was acquired, and provides transportation of animals across the state to the clinic, removing access as a barrier to services.